Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) Applications are submitted in writing to the Committee by the prospective Branch.

-   2. Application must include:
+   b) Application must include:

       i) the minutes of the meeting where the prospective Branch members voted to form a Branch of the Association.

-      2. the minutes of the meeting where the prospective Branch members agreed to the purposes of the Association as per sub rule (4).
+      ii) the minutes of the meeting where the prospective Branch members agreed to the purposes of the Association as per sub rule (4).

-      3. a list of current members of the prospective Branch.
+      iii) a list of current members of the prospective Branch.

-      4. a name and contact details for a person nominated by the prospective Branch to act as liaison during the application process.
+      iv) a name and contact details for a person nominated by the prospective Branch to act as liaison during the application process.

-      5. the rules of the prospective Branch
+      v) the rules of the prospective Branch

-   3. As soon as practicable after an application for membership is received, the Committee must decide by resolution whether to accept or reject the application.
+   c) As soon as practicable after an application for membership is received, the Committee must decide by resolution whether to accept or reject the application.

-   4. The Committee may reject an application if the Committee believes the prospective Branch’s formation will not advance the purposes of the Association.
+   d) The Committee may reject an application if the Committee believes the prospective Branch’s formation will not advance the purposes of the Association.

-   5. The Committee must notify the prospective Branch in writing of its decision as soon as practicable after the decision is made.
+   e) The Committee must notify the prospective Branch in writing of its decision as soon as practicable after the decision is made.

-   6. No reason need be given for the rejection of an application.
+   f) No reason need be given for the rejection of an application.

-   7. If accepted, the new Branch must provide:
+   g) If accepted, the new Branch must provide:

       i) a list of members with information that allows registration of a party federally and in the relevant state as soon as practicable if they have not already done so; and

-      2. nominate a Branch representative to sit on the Committee.
+      ii) nominate a Branch representative to sit on the Committee.

 7. Governance of Branches:

    a) Branches must be governed in accordance with these Rules and the Branch’s operating rules;

-   2. A Branch may amend its operating rules in accordance with these Rules and as specified in the Branch-specific operating rules; and
+   b) A Branch may amend its operating rules in accordance with these Rules and as specified in the Branch-specific operating rules; and

-   3. Whenever an amendment is made to a Branch’s operating rules, the Branch must provide the Committee with a complete and up-to-date electronic copy
+   c) Whenever an amendment is made to a Branch’s operating rules, the Branch must provide the Committee with a complete and up-to-date electronic copy

-   4. A Branch’s operating rules may exist as a formal constitution.
+   d) A Branch’s operating rules may exist as a formal constitution.

 8. All Branches must submit to the Committee an annual report on Branch operations.